AMERICAN RABBIT HOUND ASSOCIATION

 h.

-field.
-Grand Champion Class in the field and the Bench Show are optional.
+in the field.
+Grand Champion Class in the field and the Bench Show are

 1.